Ben Roethlisberger Wishes Steelers Approached Anthem Protest 'Differently'

 Former San Francisco 49ers quarterback Colin Kaepernick started the movement last season to protest against police brutality and social injustice, and players became more outspoken after critical comments by President Donald Trump.

-On Friday, Trump said at a rally in Alabama that NFL owners should "get that son of a bitch off the field right now" when a player refuses to stand for the anthem, and he doubled down on that stance in a pair of tweets Saturday.
+On Friday, Trump said at a rally in Alabama that NFL owners should "get that son of a b---h off the field right now" when a player refuses to stand for the anthem, and he doubled down on that stance in a pair of tweets Saturday.